VirtusLab/akka-serialization-helper/docs/blog-post.md

   override lazy val packagePrefix = "org.project"
 }
 ```
 and that's it!
-You have safe and sound circe-based serializer to cope with serialization of your objects.
+You have safe and sound Circe-based serializer to cope with serialization of your objects.

 ### 4. Missing Codec registration